 INTRODUCTION

-The course provides a broad-based, integrated study of a range of biological topics which develop the concepts of Human Biology.
-The course content is set in contexts that are of particular significance and relevance to the human species.
-It provides the opportunity for pupils to acquire a deeper understanding of cellular processes, physiological mechanisms, communication between organisms, and the biology of populations as they apply to the human species.
-Due to the interdisciplinary nature of the sciences, pupils may benefit from studying Higher Human Biology along with other science subjects, as this may enhance their skills, knowledge and understanding.
+The course provides a broad-based, integrated study of a range of biological topics which develop the concepts of human biology.
+The content is set in contexts that are of particular significance and relevance to the human species.

-The development of skills prepares pupils by enabling them to adapt their learning to new situations, solve problems, make decisions based on evidence, and evaluate the impact of science developments on their own health and wellbeing, society and the environment.
-By setting the acquisition of knowledge and skills in the context of Higher Human Biology, a stimulating, relevant and enjoyable curriculum prepares pupils for further education, training or employment, in areas associated with life sciences.
+The development of skills enables learners to adapt their learning to new situations, solve problems, make decisions based on evidence, and evaluate the impact of scientific developments on their health and wellbeing, society and the environment.
+By setting the acquisition of knowledge and skills in the context of Higher Human Biology, a stimulating, relevant and enjoyable curriculum prepares learners for further education, training or employment, in areas associated with life sciences.

 HOMEWORK